Henry Armytage Sanders: Early life

-In 1886, Sanders was born at Leytonstone, Essex, London, England, the son of Harold Armytage Thomas Sanders and Louisa Augusta Sanders née Watkins.
+In 1886, Sanders was born at Leytonstone, London, England, the son of Harold Armytage Thomas Sanders and Louisa Augusta Sanders née Watkins.
 In 1904, Sanders married Maude Marie Tugwell at St. Margaret's, Westminster, London, England.
 In 1910, Sanders married Lilian Mary Spurge at West Ham, Essex, England.

 First World War photographer

 By December 1916, the public interest in New Zealand for visuals of their troops in the First World War saw the New Zealand Government ask the New Zealand High Commissioner in London, Sir Thomas Mackenzie, to secure the right for New Zealand to appoint an official cameraman.

 On 23 March 1917, Mackenzie replied (via cable) to inform the New Zealand War Office that an official photographer in the name of Henry Armytage Sanders, had been appointed and assigned to the Western Front attached to the New Zealand Expeditionary Force with rank of lieutenant pending the War Office's approval.
 On 2 April 1917, James Allen, New Zealand Minister of Defense and Acting Prime Minister replied that Sanders was unknown to New Zealand Picture Supplies or any other entity in the picture industry.
 Mackenzie answered the inquiry and informed Allen that Sanders had worked for the French company Pathé Frѐres and was a seasoned photographic and cinematographic professional.
 The terms were: ”All photographic materials to be supplied by New Zealand Government who will have sole rights to all photographs”.
 Sanders had already seen action working as the British cameraman for Pathé Gazette in Europe and filmed the war in 1914 when the Germans advanced into Belgium.
 He had nearly been captured.

 On 8 March 1917, Sanders enlisted into the New Zealand Expeditionary Force (NZEF) in England.
-He was married and had 3 children.
+He was married and had 4 children.
 He was sent to France and met up with the New Zealand Tunnelling Company on 8 April 1917.
 Sanders took all the NZEF historical photographs and designated these with serial numbers in the H series.
 He remained with the NZEF until January 1919, went back to England to be discharged on 8 March 1919, then returned to work for Pathé Frѐres.

 Although Sanders was commissioned as a lieutenant and appointed as the New Zealand Official Photographer, there were restrictions imposed by the War Office Cinematographic Committee.
 He was briefed on the regulations and the procedure to develop photographs and films, as follows: